 “I have had the good luck to have found myself, as early as my youth, upon certain paths which led me to certain considerations and maxims, from which I formed a method through which, it seems to me, I can gradually augment my understanding, and raise it, bit by bit, to the highest point which the mediocrity of my mind and the short duration of my life will allow.”

 I enjoy doing philosophy in part because of its potential for enlightenment, by which I mean that it enjoins one to reflect critically on one’s practices and beliefs, and if successful leads to the development and strengthening of those practices and beliefs.
 I try to share this self-transformative aspect of philosophy with my students.
 Part of my approach to doing this is to make students more aware of their own reading and thinking practices.
 It is also important to me that philosophy be relevant to non-specialists and to the concerns of everyday life, and so I like to show students how the texts, methods and ideas we study in class are relevant and applicable to practices and beliefs that are (or should be) important to them outside the classroom.
-I have chosen to teach bioethics repeatedly as an independent instructor in part for this reason.
 I find it particularly gratifying when I succeed in getting students moved about the issues we discuss.

 I find the quotation from Descartes inspiring because of its suggestion that with proper preparation, a person of ordinary intelligence can gradually augment his or her knowledge.
 I am an egalitarian about learning, in the sense that I assume that all of my students have the capacity to succeed in my classes.
 I have maintained this belief despite the extreme disparities in skill sets, background knowledge, English competence and degree of intellectual exposure of the students I have taught.
 In general, I have dealt with this diversity by making my courses as self-contained as possible.
 If it is a reading-intensive course, then I try to provide them with the tools necessary for effective philosophical reading; if it is a writing-intensive course, then I teach them how to do the writing the coursework requires.